Campus police (US and Canada)

-Campus police or university police in the United States and Canada are sworn police or peace officers employed by a college or university to protect the private property of the campus and surrounding areas and the people who live, work, and visit it.
+Campus police or university police in the United States and Canada are sworn police or peace officers employed by a college or university to protect the private or public property of the campus and surrounding areas and the people who live, work, and visit it.
 In instances where they are not technically police officers, they are often known as campus safety or campus security.